 Enid Lundberg was a teacher at Arkengarthdale School for 25 years.
 On a sunny but windy summer’s day we met in her garden looking onto Calva Hill.
 Enid has an energetic spirit, vivid memory and is refreshingly to-the-point, here’s a summary of what she told us:

 In 1975 I was taking my own children to school when the part-time assistant didn't turn up one week.
-On the Monday the Headteacher asked me if I would help to amuse either Key Stage 1 or Key Stage 2 while she taught the others.
+On the Monday the Headteacher asked me if I would help to amuse either the infants or the juniors while she taught the others.
 I said, ‘Just let me go and take the dog out and I will come back’.
 I came back and I read stories and we played games and I did that for the rest of that week and I then stayed for 25 years.
 I started in 1975 and I retired in 2000.

 Boys and the girls were treated exactly the same at school, there was no difference at all.
 In lots of places you wouldn't get an older boy helping a little girl.
 Well here it was just a BIG family.
 If I needed assistance, I would shout to someone as though you were at home.
 It was a wonderful, wonderful atmosphere.
 The parents were all caring.
 You helped one another.
 I often didn't have to ask.